steven22051994/WebApplication08/README.md

 - Added site.js file in Scripts-folder and deleted everything related to bootstrap.

+TO-DO Chrissemann:
-TO-DO Chrissemann: - Check Bundle-Config so Bootstrap does not get included when generating Solution
+- Check Bundle-Config so Bootstrap does not get included when generating Solution
 - Adapt Nav-Bar Max-Width and Burger-Button
+- Minor Changes to site.js